steverandy/content_directory/README.md

 # Content Directory

-Content Directory is a lightweight replacement of a Content Management System (CMS).
+Content Directory is a lightweight replacement of Content Management System.
 It provides structure for text based content.
 It comes with a parser, which allows content entries to have metadata and rich formatting.

 ## Structure